 Students are thoroughly prepared for external examinations that take place in the summer term of year 11.

-Students follow a weekly exam question calendar for each subject which involves completing 1 full exam question in exam conditions which is marked and graded according to exam board mark schemes.
-Any students not achieving their target grades are invited to attend intervention sessions to ensure they are successful in completing these questions in future exams.
+Students follow an assessment schedule for each subject. and mock examinations.
+Any students not achieving their target grades are expected to attend intervention sessions to ensure they are successful in completing these questions in future exams.

 Students are given log-in information at the start of year They are encouraged to complete the daily goals for maths, English and science each day.
 Each week, prizes are awarded to students who have high levels of engagement on these platforms.